-Exception Handling in SQL Server
+Exception Handling in SQL Server with Examples

-In this article, I am going to discuss Exception Handling in SQL Server with some examples.
+In this article, I am going to discuss Exception Handling in SQL Server with examples.
 As a developer, it is very important for you to understand Exception Handling in SQL Server.
 As part of this article, we are going to discuss the following pointers related to SQL Server Exception Handling.

 - Why do we need Exception Handling in SQL Server?

 - What Happens in SQL Server when an Exception Occurred?